-"I am very much enjoying my postdoctoral work at the Sanger Institute near Cambridge, where I am focusing on genome sequencing of patients with rare disease.
-This is similar to some of my DPhil work but is providing an opportunity to further develop my skills and research interests.
-I'm most grateful to the Oxford-Australia fund for supporting my endeavours at Oxford, where I had a glorious four years."
+"I have had another successful year as a postdoc at the Sanger Institute near Cambridge, Deciphering Developmental Disorders, a large clinical sequencing project on patients with rare diseases.
+Recently, I was appointed to a faculty position at the Sanger, and will start my own group there in September.
+I'm most grateful to the Oxford-Australia fund for supporting my endeavours in Oxford where I had a glorious four years."

 2011-2012 and 2012-2013 Kate Mitchell graduated from Bond University in 2009 with a Bachelor of Arts (University Medal) and Bachelor of Laws (First Class Honours and University Medal).
 She became an Associate to Justice Michelle Gordon in the Federal Court of Australia and a lawyer in Melbourne.
-At Oxford in 2001-2012, supported also by a Clarendon Scholarship, Kate studied for the BCL at Magdalen College focusing on comparative public law and socio-economic rights.
+At Oxford in 2001-2012, supported also by a Clarendon Scholarship, Kate studied for the BCL at Magdalen College focusing on ocmparative public law and socio-economic rights.
 With a full Oxford Australia Scholarship she researched human rights and international investment law for her MPhil in Law.
 Kate has since been awarded a General Sir John Monash Scholarship to enable her to continue towards a DPhil in Law.

-2010-2013 Amber Hood graduated with First Class Honours from Macquarie University in Ancient History.
+2010-2013 Amber Hood graduated with First Class Honours from Maquarie University in Ancient History.
 After her MSc in Archaeological Science in 2009-10, she worked towards her DPhil in 2010-2016.
 Amber was also supported by a Clarendon Fund Scholarship and a Merton Domus A Scholarship.
 During her time in Oxford, Amber served as Social Secretary and Welfare Officer for Merton MCR, and as President of the Clarendon Scholars' Association.